codeconsortium/CCDNComponentCommonBundle/README.md

 ## Description.

-This is a complimentary CommonBundle for containing various assets for CCDN bundles for Symfony (2.1.x).
+This is a complimentary CommonBundle for containing various assets for CCDN bundles for Symfony.

 ## Features.